stenioas/malpi/README.md

 > Second step offers the post installation.

-Launch the script second step after being successful in the first step.
+Launch the second script step, after succeeding in the first step, with the command below:

 	sh malpi -p